attzonko/mmpy_bot/docs/decorators.rst

 So now we can close access to some functions on plugins::

-    from mattermost_bot.utils import allow_only_direct_message
+    from mmpy_bot.utils import allow_only_direct_message
-    from mattermost_bot.utils import allowed_users
+    from mmpy_bot.utils import allowed_users
-    from mattermost_bot.bot import respond_to
+    from mmpy_bot.bot import respond_to
-    from mattermost_bot import settings
+    from mmpy_bot import settings

     @respond_to('^selfupdate')